honeybadger2121-MCC/ADD_103/English/cover-letter.md

 ## Next Steps

-I would welcome the opportunity to discuss how my technical skills, entrepreneurial experience, and passion for technology can contribute to **[Company Name]**'s continued success.
+I would welcome the opportunity to discuss how my technical skills, entrepreneurial experience, and passion for technology can contribute to **TechFlow Solutions Inc.**'s continued success.
 I have attached my resume for your review and am available for an interview at your convenience.

 Thank you for considering my application.
 I look forward to hearing from you soon.